elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 false
 ```

-Parenthesised arguments after the anonymous function indicate that we want the function to be evaluated, not just its definition returned.
-Note that a dot (`.`) between the variable and parentheses is required to invoke an anonymous function.
-The dot ensures there is no ambiguity between calling the anonymous function matched to a variable `add` and a named function `add/2`.
-In this sense, Elixir makes a clear distinction between anonymous functions and named functions.

-We will explore named functions when dealing with [Modules and Functions](/getting-started/modules-and-functions.html), since named functions can only be defined within a module.

-Anonymous functions are closures and as such they can access variables that are in scope when the function is defined.
+Finally, anonymous functions are also closures and as such they can access variables that are in scope when the function is defined.
 Let's define a new anonymous function that uses the `add` anonymous function we have previously defined:

 ```iex
 iex> double = fn a -> add.(a, a) end